Recombination of localized quasiparticles in disordered superconductors: Methods

-\paragraph{Data and code availability} All presented data and analysis and plotting scripts are available via Zenodo: 10.5281/zenodo.13380277.\\

-\paragraph{Acknowledgements} P.J.d.V. and K.K. were supported by the Netherlands Organisation for Scientific Research NWO (Veni Grant No. 639.041.750 and Projectruimte 680-91-127).
-J.J.A.B. was supported by the European Research Council ERC (Consolidator Grant No. 648135 MOSAIC). \\ \paragraph{Author contributions} P.J.d.V. and S.A.H.d.R. conceived the experiment.
+to extract the variance $s^2$ and relaxation time $\tau$ from the fluctuations. \\ The resonance frequencies and quality factors result in a resonator bandwidth of $\Delta f = f_0/(2Q) \approx 0.3~\text{MHz}$ (or equivalently, a resonator ring time of $\sim 0.6~\mu\text{s}$), which is outside of the frequency range used for the fits.
+We therefore do not consider effects of the resonator roll-off on the PSDs.\\ The datasets for membrane and substrate have been measured at two different times, in the same setup and experimental conditions. \paragraph{Data and code availability} All data and analysis scripts used in this study have been deposited in the Zenodo database under accession code 13380277: \href{https://zenodo.org/records/13380277}{10.5281/zenodo.13380277}. \paragraph{Acknowledgements} P.J.d.V. and K.K. were supported by the Netherlands Organisation for Scientific Research NWO (Veni Grant No. 639.041.750 and Projectruimte 680-91-127).
+J.J.A.B. was supported by the European Research Council ERC (Consolidator Grant No. 648135 MOSAIC). \paragraph{Author contributions} P.J.d.V. and S.A.H.d.R. conceived the experiment.
 S.A.H.d.R. designed and T.C, V.M. and D.J.T fabricated the device.
 S.A.H.d.R. performed the microwave measurements, which P.J.d.V. supervised.
 R.F. performed the characterization measurements, which J.A. supervised.
-S.A.H.d.R. analysed the data and S.A.H.d.R., R.F., K.K., J.A., J.J.A.B. and P.J.d.V discussed the results.
+S.A.H.d.R. analyzed the data and S.A.H.d.R., R.F., K.K., J.A., J.J.A.B. and P.J.d.V discussed the results.
 S.A.H.d.R. wrote the manuscript and R.F., K.K., J.J.A.B. and P.J.d.V. reviewed it substantively.
-The project was supervised by J.J.A.B. and P.J.d.V. \paragraph{Ethics declarations} The authors declare to have no competing interest.\\
+The project was supervised by J.J.A.B. and P.J.d.V. \paragraph{Ethics declarations} The authors declare to have no competing interest.

 {S.\arabic{equation}} {S\arabic{figure}} {S\arabic{table}} {\arabic{section}}

 \onecolumngrid